Wall Street drifts through a rare quiet day following weeks of tariff turmoil

-NEW YORK (AP) — U.S. stocks are drifting Tuesday in a rare quiet day for financial markets.
+NEW YORK (AP) — U.S. stocks drifted Tuesday through a rare quiet day for financial markets.

-Perhaps more importantly, the U.S. bond market was also showing more signs of calm after its sudden and sharp moves last week raised worries that investors worldwide may no longer see U.S. government bonds as a no-brainer go-to when times are scary.
+Perhaps more importantly, the U.S. bond market also showed more signs of calm after its sudden and sharp moves last week raised worries that investors worldwide may no longer see U.S. government bonds as a no-brainer go-to when times are scary.

 The yield on the 10-year Treasury eased to 4.33% from 4.38% late Monday.
 It had pulled back to there from 4.48% at the end of last week after surging from just 4.01% a week earlier.
-A drop in yields is what usually happens when investors are scared, and this week's moves offer a return to form.
+A drop in yields is what usually happens when investors are scared, and this week’s moves offer a return to form for what historically had been seen as one of the safest investments possible.

-The value of the U.S. dollar also steadied after tumbling last week and raising more worries that Trump’s trade war was degrading its status as a safe-haven investment, like U.S. Treasury bonds.
-The dollar’s value ticked higher against the euro and Swiss franc but slipped against the British pound.
+The value of the U.S. dollar also steadied after tumbling last week, which had raised more worries that Trump’s trade war was degrading its status as a safe-haven investment, as with U.S. Treasury bonds.
+The dollar’s value ticked higher against the euro and Swiss franc, though it slipped against the British pound.

-On Wall Street, Albertson’s fell 7.9% despite reporting a stronger profit for the latest quarter than analysts expected.
+On Wall Street, Albertsons' stock fell 7.6% despite reporting a stronger profit for the latest quarter than analysts expected.
 The company behind Safeway, Vons and other grocery stores gave a forecast for profit in the upcoming year that was short of analysts’.

-Even with the market's modest moves Tuesday, worries about the trade war continue.
-The United States and China, the world’s two largest economies, have been announcing ever-increasing tariffs on each other’s goods, along with other countermeasures to worsen their trade war.
+Even with the market’s modest moves Tuesday, worries continue about the trade war.
+The United States and China, the world’s two largest economies, have been announcing ever-increasing tariffs on each other’s goods, along with other countermeasures to raise the stakes.

 Trump has said he wants to bring manufacturing jobs back to the United States, and he also wants to trim how much more his country exports to other countries than it imports.